 3. Perfection OCD

 Those with perfection OCD tend to have obsessions focused on symmetry, exactness, and order.
 Compulsions such as repetitive rearranging or organizing are typically seen in this subtype.
 Another type of OCD that falls into this category is known as just right OCD, where compulsions are performed until the “right” feeling is achieved.
-Obsessions with just right OCD vary and there is usually an overall feeling of incompleteness rather than a specific feared thought.
+Obsessions with perfectionistic OCD vary, and there is usually an overall feeling of incompleteness rather than a specific feared thought.

 Research has found that this type of OCD is seen more frequently in men and often develops earlier in life.5 Anger has been shown to be more associated with perfection OCD, both expressing anger and suppressing it.5 Additionally, studies have found a link between traumatic experiences and this subtype of OCD.5